 Both you and your student will need an FSA ID.

 This allows you to electronically sign the FAFSA and gain access to federal student aid websites.
 You can get an FSA ID at www.fsaid.ed.gov.
+Each FSA ID will need a unique email address.

 The FAFSA is free.